IdioticSniper/externaltube/README.md

 # Setup
 1. Import database
 2. Modify /incl/main/config.php to fit your database credentials and ffmpeg paths
+3. Create the folders "/content/video/" and "/content/thumbs/" in the same directory as the PHP files

 # How to scrape
 Send a GET request to any of the files in /parsers/ with these parameters: